ibm-cloud-docs/Cloudant/tutorials/create_service.md

 3. Click the `Databases` category and select the `Cloudant` service:<br/>
     ![{{site.data.keyword.cloud_notm}} Databases services](images/img0003.png)<br/>

 4. In the service configuration window, enter a service name.
 Verify that the service name, region/location, resource group, and authentication method are correct.
 The authentication methods that are available include `Use only IAM` or `Use both legacy credentials and IAM`.
-For more information, see [authentication methods](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-){:new_window}.
+For more information, see [authentication methods](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-)
+{:new_window}.
     In this example, the service name is `Cloudant-o7`:<br/>
     ![{{site.data.keyword.cloudant_short_notm}} service name and credentials](images/img0005.png)